gabrielsimoes/OBIJudge/README.md

 # OBIJudge

-OBIJudge is programming competitions judge designed to be run in the competitor's machine.
+OBIJudge is a programming competitions judge designed to be run in the competitor's machine.
 It features a sandboxing method based on IOI's [isolate](https://github.com/ioi/isolate), using Linux's Cgroups, and therefore needs root permissions to work.